The Star (South Africa)

-The Star is a daily newspaper based in Gauteng, South Africa that was established in 1887.
+The Star is a daily newspaper based in Gauteng, South Africa, that was established in 1887.
 The paper is distributed mainly in Gauteng and other provinces such as Mpumalanga, Limpopo, North West, and Free State.

-The Star is one of the titles of the South African Independent News & Media group (INL), owned by Sekunjalo Media Consortium whose founder and chairman is Dr. Iqbal Survé.
+The Star is one of the titles of the South African Independent News & Media group (INL), owned by Sekunjalo Media Consortium whose founder and chairman is Iqbal Survé.
 For many years, The Star was owned by the Argus Printing & Publishing Company, controlled by the Anglo American Corporation.
 The Irish Independent News & Media (INM) bought and renamed the Argus in the early 1990s.
 Sekujalo acquired INL in 2013.

 Content

 The content published in The Star focuses on leading daily national, local and international national news and analysis.
 Its leader and opinion page offers a platform for thought leaders to contribute their opinions on topical news.

 Products

 The Star houses the Business Report newspaper (a financial newspaper in South Africa), as well as a carrier for the following supplements: